top of page

 Between 1969 and 1972, all DS’s in the USA had 180-380 (180-15) Michelin XH tires.
 Euro equivalent cars would have had XAS tires, with most Euro models having narrower tires in the rear.

-We believe that Canadian 1966 to 1971 sedans and wagons were delivered with 180-380 XAS tires.
-But after the magic 4/71 date, it is unclear if Canadian cars had XAS or XH tires.
+We believe that Canadian 1966 to 1972 sedans and wagons were delivered with 180-380 XAS tires.